+E. Behrens

-E. Behrens Mr. Behrens joined the Board in 2016.
-Since 2008, Mr. Behrens has been affiliated with SEACOR Holdings Inc., a global provider of equipment and services supporting the Age: 47 offshore oil and gas and marine transportation industries, and he has been its Senior Vice Independent President of Business Development since 2009.
-Since April 2012, he has been Chairman of the Board of Trailer Bridge, Inc., a Jones Act container company.
-Additionally, he served as a Board member of Penford Corporation from 2013 to 2015 and is presently a Board member of Continental Insurance Group, Ltd. Mr. Behrens is also an officer and director of numerous SEACOR Holdings Inc. entities.
+Mr. Behrens joined the Board in 2016.
+Mr. Behrens is currently the Managing Member of B Capital Advisors LLC, an investment firm.
+He also serves as a board member of Sidewinder Drilling LLC, a land based oil rig operator, and SEACOR Marine Holdings Inc., an offshore oil and gas provider, positions he has held since 2017.
+From 2009 to 2017, Mr. Behrens was a Senior Vice President with SEACOR Holdings Inc., a global provider of equipment and services supporting the offshore oil and gas and marine transportation industries that he initially joined in 2008.
+From 2012 to 2017, he was Chairman of the Board of Trailer Bridge, Inc., a Jones Act container company.
+Additionally, he served as a board member of Penford Corporation from 2013 to 2015, a board member of Global Marine Systems from 2014 to 2015, and a board member of Continental Insurance Group, Ltd. from 2016 until 2017.
 From 2006 to 2007, he was a Portfolio Manager and Partner at Level Global Investors, a New York-based hedge fund.
 Mr. Behrens has a B.A. degree from the University of Chicago.
 The Company believes that Mr. Behrens' qualifications to serve on the Board include the extensive experience that he has gained through his key roles with several other significant businesses, including his experience as a Board Chairman, as well as his demonstrated management, financial and business development skills and acumen.
-He is a member of the Compliance, Nominating and Corporate Governance and Special Committees.
+He is a member of the Compliance and Nominating and Corporate Governance Committees.

 Board and Committees Attendance

 Overall attendance: 100%

-Board 6 of 6
+Board 9 of 9

-Compliance 2 of 2
+Compliance 5 of 5

-Nominating and Corporate Governance 3 of 3
+Nominating and Corporate Governance 7 of 7

-Special 6 of 6

 T.M.
+Dwyer

-Dwyer Mr. Dwyer joined the Board in 2016.
+Mr. Dwyer joined the Board in 2016.
 He is the founder, former CEO and Chairman of Entitle Direct Group, Inc., a title insurance company.
-Prior to founding Entitle Direct Group, Inc. in Age: 55 2006, Mr. Dwyer served as Managing Director at the investment banking firm of Greenhill & Independent Company from 2002 to 2005, specializing in the insurance industry.
+Prior to founding Entitle Direct Group, Inc. in 2006, Mr. Dwyer served as Managing Director at the investment banking firm of Greenhill & Company from 2002 to 2005, specializing in the insurance industry.
 He previously held a similar position at Donaldson, Lufkin & Jenrette as a Managing Director specializing in the insurance sector from 1993 to 2001.
-Mr. Dwver was also a Vice President at Salomon Brothers Inc. from 1987 to 1993, and he was a certified public accountant with Arthur Andersen & Co. in Illinois from 1983 to 1985.
+Mr. Dwyer was also a Vice President at Salomon Brothers Inc. from 1987 to 1993, and he was a certified public accountant with Arthur Andersen & Co. in Illinois from 1983 to 1985.
 He has over 30 years of experience in the financial services industry, and brings significant financial, accounting and insurance knowledge to the Company, as well as demonstrable entrepreneurial, compliance and advisory skills.
 Mr. Dwyer has an MBA from the University of Chicago and a Bachelor of Science in Accountancy from the University of Illinois.
-He is a member of the Audit, Compensation and Special Committees.
+He is a member of the Audit, Compensation and Compliance Committees.

 Board and Committees Attendance

 Overall attendance: 100%

-Board 6 of 6
+Board 9 of 9

-Audit 2 of 2
+Audit 5 of 5

-Compensation 2 of 2

-Special 6 of 6
+Compensation 6 of 6

+Compliance 2 of 2